Digital tachograph driver cards

 - an European Economic Community (EEC) passport/ ID card

 - a current driving licence

-- a completed D9 form to register your EEC driving licence
+- a fully filled in application to register a non-GB driving licence (form D9) to register your EEC driving licence